bellafaulk/CS4371-IDS/README.md

 ## Overview
 This project simulates an home Intrusion Detection System (IDS) with AI-powered security, utilizing a neural network to detect any anomalies in sensor data.
 Our project was inspired by the research completed on how AI can strengthen residential or home security systems.

+### Advanced Features
+* **Deep Learning Architecture:** We used a sequential machine learning model with many layers and dropout for feature extraction and normalization.
+* **Security Standardization:** Our system is evaluated by security industry standard (Precision, Recall, and F1-score) and visualized by a confusion matrix.
+* **Imbalanced Data Handling:** We implemented class weighting to train the model on rare intrusion events (only five percent of data).
+* **Fine-Tuning:** The system uses a custom detection threshold to balance alert reliability and threat detection rate.

 ## Team Members
 - Angelica Barrientos
 - Jackie Medrano